A Murder Is Announced: Plot summary

 Craddock travels to Scotland to meet Belle.
 He learns that neither Belle nor Letitia knows where Sonia, Dmitri, Emma, or Pip are now.
-No-one knows what the grown twins look like.
-Belle tells about Letitia's sister Charlotte with a goitre.
+No one knows what the grown twins look like.
+Belle tells about Letitia's sister Charlotte who had a goitre.
 Their father, a doctor, did not believe in goitre surgery.
 Charlotte became a recluse as her goitre worsened.
 Dr Blacklock died shortly before the Second World War, and Letitia gave up her job with Goedler to take her sister to Switzerland for surgery.
 The two sisters waited out the war in Switzerland.
-Charlotte died suddenly of consumption.
-Letitia returned to England alone.
+Charlotte died suddenly of consumption, and Letitia returned to England alone.

-Miss Marple takes tea with Bunny.
-Bunny suspects Patrick Simmons; he, his sister Julia, and the young widow named Phillipa Haymes are all staying at Little Paddocks as guests.
-Bunny mentions that a shepherd lamp and shepherdess lamp in the house have been swapped; their tête-à-tête is interrupted when Letitia arrives.
+Miss Marple takes tea with Bunny, who suspects Patrick Simmons; he, his sister Julia, and the young widow Phillipa Haymes are all staying at Little Paddocks as paying guests.
+Bunny mentions that the positions of two decorative lamps in the house — a shepherd and a shepherdess — had been swapped.
+Their tête-à-tête is interrupted when Letitia arrives.

 Letitia holds a birthday party for Bunny, inviting almost everyone who was at the house when Scherz was killed.
 Mitzi, the cook, makes her special cake, nicknamed "Delicious Death".
-After the party, Bunny has a headache.
-She takes some aspirin from a bottle in Letitia's room.
+After the party, Bunny has a headache and takes some aspirin from a bottle in Letitia's room.
 The next morning, Bunny is found dead, poisoned.

-Craddock finds that the photos of Sonia Goedler have been removed from old albums.
-Craddock finds old letters by Letitia to Charlotte in the attic at Little Paddocks.
-Miss Marple compares one to a current letter.

-When the vicar's cat shorts out a lamp at the vicarage, the final clue falls into place for Miss Marple.
+Craddock finds that any photos of Sonia Goedler have been removed from Letitia's albums.
+He finds old letters from Letitia to Charlotte in the attic at Little Paddocks.
+Miss Marple compares one to a current letter, and when the vicar's cat shorts out a lamp at the vicarage by spilling water on the cord, the final clue falls into place for Miss Marple.

 Miss Blacklock receives a letter from the real Julia Simmons, and she confronts her house guest, who reveals herself to be Emma Stamfordis.
-She denies attempting to kill Miss Blacklock, and says she has not seen her twin Pip since they were toddlers; their parents separated, each taking a child.
+She denies attempting to kill Miss Blacklock, and says she has not seen her twin Pip since they were toddlers when their parents separated, each taking a child.

-Misses Hinchcliffe and Murgatroyd, present at the Scherz shooting, work out that Miss Murgatroyd stood behind the opened door and was not blinded by the torch.
+Misses Hinchcliffe and Murgatroyd, present at the Scherz shooting, work out that Miss Murgatroyd had stood behind the opened door and was not blinded by the torch.
 She could see who was in the room.
-They realise that the person who left the room when the lights went out came around behind Scherz, and shot him and Miss Blacklock.
+They realise that the person who left the room when the lights went out came around behind Scherz and fired the shots.
 Just as Miss Murgatroyd realises who was the one person not in the room, the phone rings, summoning Miss Hinchcliffe away.
-As Hinchcliffe drives away, Murgatroyd runs out, shouting, "She wasn't THERE!".
+As Hinchcliffe drives away, Murgatroyd runs out, shouting, "She wasn't THERE!"
 On the way back home, Miss Hinchcliffe offers Miss Marple a ride, and together they discover Murgatroyd's body, strangled.
 Hinchcliffe tells Miss Marple of their discussion.